onyx-and-iris/voicemeeter-api-powershell/examples/cli/README.md

 You may pass the following optional flags:

--   -v: (-verbose) to toggle console output.
+-   -o: (-output) to toggle console output.
 -   -i: (-interactive) to toggle interactive mode.
 -   -k: (-kind) to set the kind of Voicemeeter.
 Defaults to banana.